I get it. Acupuncture is kind of… weird.

 It doesn’t “fit” in the allopathic medical model, and yet it’s growing faster in the US than anywhere else in the world.

-In other words, our answers are long and thoughtful – this is because we think your questions about your health deserve our thoughtfulness.
+In other words, the answers are long and thoughtful; this is because I think your questions about your health deserve my thoughtfulness.

 About the process:

-About the medicine, our training, and the profession in general:
+About the medicine, my training, and the profession in general: